Not Making the Short List? Look for Chinks in Your Armor.

 Let me give you some examples.

-Let’s say you have great sales people and a growing base of customers, but your marketing materials all look different and were filled with grammatical errors and poorly written copy.
+Let’s say you have great sales people and a growing base of customers, but your marketing materials all look different and were filled with grammatical errors and/or poorly written copy.

-Or you are using a blurry cell phone photo for your LinkedIn profile.
+- Using a blurry cell phone photo on your LinkedIn profile.

 Sales and marketing is a game of gaining incremental edges over competition.
 The smallest things can defeat you if you aren’t paying attention.